yungjoky/yungjoky/README.md

 # 💫 About Me:
 I'm a full-stack developer focused on building real, usable stuff that solves actual problems.<br>
 Fluent in TypeScript, Next.js, Supabase, and Tailwind.
 I also work with C#, C++, and SQL when needed.<br>
-I don’t just slap templates together—I design, build, debug, and deliver apps that perform and scale.<br><br>
-Currently pushing myself deeper into systems programming (C/C++) while freelancing and polishing my portfolio.<br>
-If you're looking for someone who can build from the ground up and speak both dev and human, I'm your guy.

 📫 Reach me: **yungjoky@gmail.com**
-⚡ Food for thought: *Life’s essence lies in fleeting moments; it’s the small connections that truly shape our experience.*

 ---